dkarthe/webjeda-blog/_posts/2016-01-25-an-easy-way-to-edit-posts-in-jekyll.md

 {: .right .half}
 Eventually I found a tool called [prose.io](http://prose.io){:rel='nofollow'}{:target="_blank"}.
 It is good, the interface, functionality and even the animations!
 I wanted something that can upload images to Github.
 Prose was the Saviour.

-I was really impressed with this webapp with a feature to upload images.
+I was really impressed with this web app with a feature to upload images.
 But it will not upload images by default.
 To make it work, you need to add these lines of code given below inside ```_config.yml```.
 This will solve the problem of prose.io not uploading images!

 <div class="clear"></div>